2013 Public Program Award Winner Announced

 This award honors outstanding work in a new Wisconsin history public program.
 The award is presented to a Wisconsin organization that has launched an exceptional history public program during the preceding year.

-The panel of judges from the Wisconsin Historical Society recommended the local historical society receive the award.
-The Wisconsin Historical Society's Board of Curators approved the 2012 Public Program Award.
+A panel of judges from the Wisconsin Historical Society recommended the local historical society receive the award.
+The Wisconsin Historical Society's Board of Curators approved the 2013 Public Program Award.